-- Check ionisation electrode and connecting cable. - Check plug-in connections for loose contacts. - Check flue system; remove flue gas recirculation if necessary.

-- Check system for condensate backup. - Visually inspect gas solenoid valve inlet and inlet strainer for contamination.
+- Check the ionisation electrode or ignition/monitoring electrode and the connecting cable. - Check plug-in connections for loose contacts. - Check flue system; remove flue gas recirculation if necessary. - Check system for condensate backup. - Visually inspect gas solenoid valve inlet and inlet strainer for contamination.

 Deposits on the electrodes indicate foreign bodies in the combustion air.
 Check the installation room and flue system for causes of the deposits, e.g. laundry detergents, cleaning agents, toiletries, deposits in the ventilation air supply (chimney).
-If burner gauze assembly and ionisation electrode have been replaced, also clean fan unit, gas/air channel and Venturi extension.
+If the burner gauze assembly and ionisation electrode or ignition/monitoring electrode have been replaced, also clean the fan unit, gas/air channel and Venturi extension.